Academic edition · v2.0 · July 2026 · changelog

 The proposal makes no claim within physics and derives no physical result.
 The foundational programs cited in Section 2.2 are mathematically specific and do not mention self-reference or perspective.
 The proposal's reading of them, that the direction away from a pre-given container is a move from emergence to perspective, is a philosophical interpretation of work physicists are pursuing on their own terms.
 The further claim, that the perspective in question is the same self-reference at work in consciousness, is a structural conjecture offered for criticism, not a bridge that has been built.
 Readers from physics should treat the physics-side material as interpretation, and the cross-domain identification as the proposal's most exposed and most falsifiable commitment.

 One consequence for the graded claims is worth stating.
 The "convergent pressure" the proposal lists among its strong claims is strongest for the contemplative and predictive-processing arms and weakest for the physics arm, where it amounts to little more than the uncontroversial observation that classical spacetime is not treated as fundamental by the programs above.
 Taken alone, the burden-shifting force of the physics arm should be read as medium at most.
+The measurement-problem contact noted in Section 2.2 makes the arm more interesting than that, but, since the identification of its self-reference with the fold's is exactly what has not been built, it sharpens the arm without raising its evidential weight.

 References